Jettcodey/Tiktok-discord-bot/README.md

 ## Roadmap

-- [ ] Send Single Downloaded Video/Image Posts Without Watermark in Channel.
+- [x] Send Single Downloaded Video/Image Posts Without Watermark in Channel.
 - [ ] Automatically generating a text file after a Specified amount of time has passed.

 ## Known Issues
-Using the /search command in a Channel with too many Links causes an error because of the Discord message length cap.
+Using the `/download` command with a Photo post sends a `"Media URL: None"` before sending all images in the channel.